Auckland New Zealand

 Do I need a rental car when in Auckland?

 There’s no need for a hire car in Auckland, as there are many ways to get around.
 Of course, our favorite way is on a small group tour, where you get the expert knowledge of a guide at a reasonable price.
-Any of the sights in and around Auckland are best experienced by a small group tour.
+For the best experience of Auckland’s sights, it is recommended to go on a small group tour.

 If traveling by water is more your style, take a ferry from Auckland to wild Rangitoto Island, New Zealand’s newest island, thanks to an asymmetrical volcanic cone.
 Head to Tiritiri Matangi Island for a protected bird sanctuary.